wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 ![example swe agent](./swe_agent_demo.gif)

 In this demo, the agent is asked to create unit tests for a specific file.
 It first uses the read tool to open `search.py`, then sends the contents for validation.
-Validation means checking if the agent’s action actually solved the problem.

-The validator is an LLM that compares the original prompt with the tool’s results.
 The first validation fails, so the process restarts with a new LLM call.
 With the contents of `search.py` now in context, the agent uses the write tool to generate the unit tests.
 The outputs are validated again; this time they pass, and the agent sends the final response to the user.

 ## Final Words